This article was last updated on Jan. 24, 2023.

 A prescription is not necessary for a sun lamp, and they are available at many retail stores and online, with a variety of price points.
 Health insurance plans do not cover the cost, and sun lamps are not approved or regulated by the Food and Drug Administration (FDA).

-- Talk to your doctor or therapist for a recommendation.
+To find the right light therapy device for you, talk to your doctor or therapist for a recommendation.
 There may be side effects to using light therapy if you have certain conditions, like bipolar disorder, glaucoma or cataracts.
 So be sure to talk to your doctor or therapist to be sure you are purchasing a lamp best suited to your needs.